Rasheed Wallace never had trouble speaking his mind.

-He was an excellent high school player, averaging 16 points, 15 rebounds, and 7 blocks per game in 19 minutes of action as a senior.
+The big man was an excellent high school player, averaging 16 points, 15 rebounds, and 7 blocks per game in 19 minutes of action as a senior.
 He committed to play college basketball at the University of North Carolina under legendary head coach Dean Smith.

 In two years at UNC, Wallace recorded 13 points, 7.4 rebounds, and 2.3 blocks per game.
 He guided the team to the 1995 Final Four with teammate Jerry Stackhouse.
 The Tar Heels fell to the Arkansas Razorbacks 75-68.

 Wallace left following the season to enter the 1995 NBA Draft.
 He was the fourth-overall pick by the Washington Bullets.

 During his career, Sheed played for the Bullets, Portland Trail Blazers, Atlanta Hawks, Detroit Pistons, Boston Celtics, and New York Knicks.

 After a midseason trade to Detroit in 2004, the power forward become an integral part of the Pistons team that tore through the playoffs to capture the NBA championship.
 Wallace, point guard and Finals MVP Chauncey Billups, shooting guard Rip Hamilton, small forward Tayshaun Prince, and center Ben Wallace took down Kobe Bryant, Shaquille O’Neal, and the Los Angeles Lakers in five games.

 Wallace ended his NBA career in 2010.
 He attempted a comeback for the 2012-13 season with the Knicks and retired at the year’s conclusion.